Day to Night Hairstyle | Mohawk Braid into Fishtail Bun

 Clip the side French braids to the hair in the back without securing them with an elastic (we'll add these to our top braid soon).

 Next, take the top section and create a French braid.
 Once you reach the back of the head where the side braids meet up, unclip them and incorporate those braids into your top French braid.
 I like to use a French braid on the top because it allows me to achieve a bigger/taller look, versus a fishtail braid which sits closer to the head.

 Once you cannot add any more hair into the French braid, switch the braiding technique into a fishtail braid and continue all the way to the ends.

 Starting at the bottom of the braid, begin pulling thin sections of the braid out.
 Continue doing this in the top section until you achieve your desired volume.
 The more you pull, the bigger the braid will be.

-TIP: Do not secure the braid with an elastic until you are done pulling the braid out.
-This will give you the flexibility to pull as much hair as you want.
+Hot Tip: Do not secure the braid with an elastic until you are done pulling the braid out.
+This will give you theflexibility to pull as much hair as you want.

 Finish off the look with a flexible or medium hold hair spray.

 Hair bands and accessories are very trendy this year.
 Add your signature and enhance your styles by adding unique hair jewelry.

 Day To Night Transition